 - In a medium bowl, mix together the oats, half of the nuts, the baking powder, cinnamon and salt.
 In another medium bowl or a large liquid measuring cup, whisk together the milk, maple syrup, egg, butter and vanilla.

 - Sprinkle the chopped apples evenly in the bottom of the prepared baking dish, then top with half of the blueberries.
 Sprinkle the oat mixture over the top, then evenly pour the liquid mixture over the oats.
 Top with the remaining nuts and blueberries.

 - Bake for about 35 to 40 minutes, until golden and the oats have set.
 Let stand for at least 5 minutes before serving!

-*For a dairy free option, use melted coconut oil in place of the butter!
+*You can also use melted coconut oil in place of the butter.